 When adding HTML with images, it is advisable to enable the parameter downloadImages.
 It is important too to make sure that the paths are defined as absolute instead of relative.

 Premium licenses include the HTML Extended to invoke phpdocx methods with custom HTML tags and apply custom styles not supported by standard HTML tags and CSS styles.
 Thus, it is possible to insert headers, footers, comments, table of contents, cross-references, sections and many other contents.
-All of it integrated with the supported HTML tags and CSS styles.
+All integrated with the supported HTML tags and CSS styles.

 E.g.: you can insert a TOC with headings generated with HTML tags (H1, H1 and H3) or through a custom tag: